 Labor Department regulations require the Guild to give nominees the right to inspect (but not to copy) a list of the names and addresses of all members employed at Guild shops.
 This list can be inspected at the Guild office during office hours.
 Any member who wishes to review the list should contact Steve Kaplan at Steve.Kaplan@tag839.org to make an appointment.

 During the election period, nominees have the right to do a mailing at their own expense to the active membership.
 Nominees may apply to use the Guild’s mailing list.
-In addition to printing costs, we estimate the cost of postage to the entire active membership at $2,200.00.
+In addition to printing costs, the nominee will be responsible for the cost of postage.
 Nominees may pool their resources to share the expense of mailing.
-Candidates will also be able to do one e-mail to TAG’s membership.
-(This e-mail will reach most but not all Animation Guild members.)
-The Guild’s website, blogs, Twitter accounts and official Facebook page may not be used for any form of electioneering.
-Questions about the election procedures, and requests for duplicate ballots, should be addressed to the
+Candidates will also be able to do one email to TAG’s membership.
+(This email will reach most but not all Animation Guild members.)
+The Guild’s website, blogs, Twitter accounts, and official Facebook page may not be used for any form of electioneering.

 The Vote